 Annual allowance

+The total amount that can go into all of your pensions each year without paying extra tax is called the annual allowance.
+This is now set at £60,000 a year.
 If you build up pension savings in a defined contribution (DC) pension, your annual allowance is based on how much money you and your employer put into your pension.
+If you build up benefits in a defined benefit (DB) pension, your annual allowance is based on how much the value of your pension increases over the year.

 Lifetime allowance

-When you reach age 55 (age 57 from April 2028) you can take up to 25% of your pension as tax-free cash.
+When you reach the age of 55 (57 from April 2028) you can take up to 25% of your pension as tax-free cash.
 There is a maximum amount that you can take as tax-free cash.
 For most people this is now set at £268,275.
 Any cash that you take from your pension after that is likely to be taxed.
-If the value of all of your pensions combined is worth more than around £1 million this might affect you.

 Tapered annual allowance

-If you are a high earner, your annual allowance might be reduced.
-This is known as the ‘tapered annual allowance’.
-Before April 2023 the tapered annual allowance applied to anyone with total taxable earnings above £240,000 in a tax year.
-This has now gone up to £260,000.
 Total taxable earnings include any pension contributions made by you or your employer.
 The tapered annual allowance means that for every £2 of total taxable earnings above £260,000, your annual allowance will be reduced by £1.
-This particular tax limit is complex, so you might want to seek financial advice if you think you might be affected.
+This particular tax limit is complex, so you should seek financial advice if you think you might be affected.

 Things to think about